hujhax/austin-improv-wiki/Shows/Heist!.md

 ## Summary
 This show ran in [[Shows/The Saturday Night Special|The Saturday Night Special]] at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]] in March 2010.

-It was made up of graduates of the 601 class offered by [[The Merlin Works Institute for Improvisation]], who also came up with the format.
+It was made up of graduates of the 601 class offered by [[Theatres/The Merlin Works Institute for Improvisation|The Merlin Works Institute for Improvisation]], who also came up with the format.

 ### Press Blurb
 A crack team of improvisers pull off a the crime of a lifetime.
 Expect elaborate schemes, special skills, desperate men, and double-crossing deals.
 But be careful, while they lift your spirits, they just might steal your heart.